 Curly-Tail Jig (3″) | Murky/tidal channels | Steady + tail wiggle | Trout, redfish, pompano |

-- Hooks Hanging Loose – Always trim excess plastic from hook point.
+- Hooks Hanging Loose: Always trim excess plastic near the hook point for better hook-ups.

-- Abrupt Gear Changes – Switch just one element (size or rig) at a time.
+- Abrupt Gear Changes: Modify only one element (size or rig type) at a time when troubleshooting.

 9. Real Success Stories from Novice Anglers